sogaiu/janet-minipbt-translation/README.md

 three simple implementations (with working code even!), one of which was based on Hypothesis.

-I was surprised to discover that there was another approach I had not heard of.
-Allegedly, it was even simpler to understand than Hypothesis and there seemed to be some of hope of delivering decent enough results.
+The third approach in the article series was one I had not heard of before.
+Allegedly, it was even simpler to understand than Hypothesis and there seemed to be some hope of delivering decent enough results.

-This repository is primarily about a Janet translation of the code in the "new found" approach.
+This repository is primarily about a Janet translation of the code in this "new found" approach.

 ## Some Details